 Live animals may include a Horseshoe Crab, Sea Urchin, Sea Star, and/or Sea Cucumber

 This is another more specialized version of our Scales and Tails program.
 Snakes (three different species) are brought to the presentation to be discussed and compared to each other.
 We usually try to bring a small, medium and large species of snake to show the diversity of this group of animals.
 We talk about reptiles in general and more specifically: snakes.

 Live animals include a small, medium and large snake species.

 Do you want a penguin to waddle around you?!
 Then this is the program for you!
 We will bring a live African Penguin along with animal artifacts and discuss everything penguin.
 We will talk about specific adaptations that African Penguins have and how not every penguin lives in the deep cold.
 We will also discuss their natural history, predators and the specific threats that humans pose against their species. *(Other restrictions apply).

 The Shark Cart was new in 2015 and brings live sharks to you!
 This program demystifies common misconceptions about sharks and gets you up-close and personal with these amazing creatures!
-In addition to the live sharks, Several animal artifacts are used in this presentation like shark jaws, a can of shark fin soup, shark eggs, etc. By the end you will discover how you can make a difference in shark conservation!*(Other restrictions apply).
+In addition to the live sharks, several animal artifacts are used in this presentation such as shark jaws, shark fin soup, and shark eggs.
+By the end you will discover how you can make a difference in shark conservation!*(Other restrictions apply).

 The Ray Cart is a new addition for 2017 and provides students and community members the chance to see up close the amazing swimming strategy of these yellow sting rays!
 They are closely related to sharks, but have an incredibly different body shape and survival method.
 This program will cover these differences and similarities as well as how we can all work to be a part of their conservation!